sidbav/Concurrency/C++ Concurrency In Action Practical Multithreading/1/Hello, world of concurrency in C++!.md

 - two or more seperate activites happening at the same time.

 ### 1.1.1 Concurrency in Computer Systems
-- single program perform multiple tasks in parralel
+- Single program perform multiple tasks in parralel
-- in the past most computers only had one processor, hence making parrellel programs difficult to come by.
-Even concurrent programs would perform just like seqeutial programs in terms of speed.
+- In the past most computers only had one processor, hence making parrellel \
+programs difficult to come by.
+Even concurrent programs would perform just like\
+ seqeutial programs in terms of speed.
-- However it can switch between tasks multiple times a second.
+- However, it can switch between tasks multiple times a second.
-- Only multi core processors or multi-processor machines are capable of running a true parrallel program.
+- Only multi core processors or multi-processor machines are capable of running\
+ a true parrallel program.
 This is referred to as hardware concurrency.

 ### 1.1.2 Approches to Concurrency
 - Multiple single threaded processes OR multiple threads in a single prcoess.